HubSpot CRM

 Return Type Description

-Response Array Normalized response rows for each deleted record, including the input request context, record metadata, provider diagnostics, and an empty raw response payload for successful deletes.
+Response Array Response rows for each deleted record, including the input request context, record metadata, provider diagnostics, an empty raw response payload for successful deletes, and a top-level Flowgear object with default success or failure metadata.

 Usage Notes